 The Master of Science in Finance program requires 36 credit hours of graduate coursework in Finance (either 10 courses plus a 6 credit hour project, completed in pairs, or 12 courses).
 Graduation for students starting in the fall is intended to be mid-August or December of the following year.
 Students wishing to enroll part-time can contact the department for details.

-The department offers four tracks in our MSF program, Investment Management-Fixed Income-Corporate Finance-Real Estate Finance.
+The department offers two tracks in our MSF program, Investment Management and Corporate Finance.
 Planning your curricula around these tracks enhances your job opportunities.
 The department's tracks are designed to help you establish a plan and communicate your plan with recruiters through your resume, cover letters, and interviews.

 The Master's in Finance Program at the University of Arizona has been accepted into the CFA Institute University Recognition Program.
 This status is granted to institutions whose degree programs incorporate at least 70% of the CFA Program Candidate Body of Knowledge (CBOK), which provide students with a solid grounding the Candidate Body of Knowledge and positions them well to sit for the CFA exams.